JanWilczek/wolf-sound-blog/_posts/fx/2021-11-26-parametric-eq-design.md

 ---
-title: "How to Design a Parametric Filter Plugin in 4 Simple Steps"
+title: "How to Design a Parametric EQ Plugin in 4 Simple Steps"
 description: "PLACEHOLDER"
 date: 2021-11-26
 author: Jan Wilczek